assisp/VBA-DTM/README.md

 run one of the 4 available macros:

-createTIN - For TIN generation createCN  - For Contour Lines createALIG - For alignement of 2D Polylines
+TIN - For TIN generation

+CN  - For Contour Lines

+ALIG - For alignement of 2D Polylines

-CreateVERT - For vertical views of 3D Polylines
+VERT - For vertical views of 3D Polylines